OS-03/EasyRTI/README.md

 An Automated RTI Portal For Indian Citizen

 EasyRTI is a comprehensive platform designed to streamline the RTI (Right to Information) process.
 It includes a frontend built with Vite.js and Material UI, a backend powered by Node.js and Express, and an AI model for text classification and summarization.
+#### This project was demonstrated in prakalp 3.0 2025 hackathon held at Fr.
+Conceicao Rodrigues College of Engineering Bandra, mumbai-400051
 ---

 ## Frontend